duasob/duasob.github.io/README.md

 ### CoverWallet | Madrid
 #### _Intern | Summer 2019_
 - Interned at an Insurtech Startup focused on developing risk management models to provide customized policies to SMEs.
-- Conducted analysis of call center performances, gaining hands-on experience in the startup ecosystem.
+- Responsible for analysing call centre performances and utilising data analytics to enhance customer service strategies, leading to an improved policy customization and client satisfaction rates.

 ### Project SVAROG - European Space Agency
-#### *Telecumunications Engineering | 2024*
+#### *Telecommunications Engineering | 2024*
 - Student-led project aiming to launch the first civilian probe outside the Solar System by 2028.
 - Currently launchinhg a Solar Sail Experiment in collaboration with the ESA.
 Entrusted with the role designing and developing the telecomunications system for real time interaction from the solar sail to ground station.